ThijnK/maze/README.md

 Replace the path and version number in the command above with the correct values for your system and the version of Z3 you downloaded.

+#### Notes on installing Z3 for Maze in Mac (and maybe also Linux)

+In case you get `z3 java java.lang.UnsatisfiedLinkError: no libz3java in java.library.path` error.

+  * Set the environment variable `Z3_HOME` as mentioned above.
+So, it should point to the z3-root where you unzipped it.
+  * Set the environment variable `DYLD_LIBRARY_PATH` to `your-z3-root/bin`.
+Or append the path, if you already have the variable defined.
+  * Possibly also pass this JVM option when running maze: `-Djava.library.path=your-z3-root/bin`

+#### Notes in running Maze from Eclipse

+Sometimes useful to just run Maze from an IDE (I use Eclipse):

+  * The Main is the class  `nl.uu.maze.main.Application`.
+Or else create a new Main-class that call to this main.

+  * You can set the run-configuration of that Main-class:
+     * Add the above mentioned `Z3_HOME` and `DYLD_LIBRARY_PATH` to the environment variables of your run-configuration.
+     * Pass the extra JVM option `-Djava.library.path=...` mentioned above.

+  * You can now run Maze from IDE, with the above configuration.

+#### Building Z3 from source, if needed

-**Note**: It is possible that Z3 will not work after installing it this way, in which case your best bet is to build Z3 from source as described below.
+It is possible that Z3 will not work after installing it the above way, in which case your best bet is to build Z3 from source as described below.

-#### Building Z3 from source

 Clone or download the Z3 repository from https://github.com/Z3Prover/z3, and run the following command in the Z3 repo: